enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-25_lazy-strict-eval.typ

 = Conclusion

 We discussed the two most prominent normalization strategies for interaction nets, and discussed their individual trade-offs.
-Additionally, we demonstrated that reference nodes in a strict setting are an intermediate that may balance the benefits of both systems.
+Specifically, the strict strategy has garbage collection for free, can easily be parallelized, but will not terminate if any subterm does not normalize.
+The lazy strategy is much more complex to parallelize, but can easily handle infinite terms, while still being beta-optimal.
+Additionally, we demonstrated that reference nodes in a strict setting are an intermediate mechanism that may balance the benefits of both normalization strategies.